-If case (2) should be documented and implemented in an extension module separately to the CIDOC CRM, it may come in conflict with the current way knowledge representation languages, such as RDF/OWL, treat it, because in formal logic changing the range or domain of a property is regarded changing the ontological meaning and there is is no distinction between and.
+If case (2) should be documented and implemented in an extension module separate from the CIDOC CRM, it may come in conflict with the current way knowledge representation languages, such as RDF/OWL, treat it, because in formal logic changing the range or domain of a property is regarded as changing the ontological meaning completely; there is no distinction between the meaning of the property independent of domain and range and the specification of the domain and range.
 It is, however, similar to what in logic is called a conservative extension of a theory, and necessary for an effective modular management of ontologies.